-- If direct supports for an individual are provided while in the hospital, a claim for Residential Habilitation can be submitted. - If direct supports are NOT provided to the individual while in the hospital, a claim for Residential Habilitation Retainer can be submitted.
-(Limits still apply for only 30 per calendar year)
+- If direct supports for an individual are provided while in the hospital, a claim for Residential Habilitation can be submitted. - The attendance option of Present-Hospital should be used only when the provider is staffing the individual to provide support while hospitalized and will allow a regular Residential Habilitation unit to be billed. - If direct supports are NOT provided to the individual while in the hospital, a claim for Residential Habilitation Retainer can be submitted.
+(Limits still apply for only 30 per calendar year) - If no staff is provided, the Absent option should continue to be used, and a Residential Habilitation Retainer unit may be billed as long as the individual has days remaining for the year.